aanchal-fatwani/js-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

 45. ### Use Arrow Functions
-    Another essential feature added to JavaScript recently is arrow functions.
-They come with a slew of benefits.
-To begin with, they make the functional elements of JavaScript more appealing to the eye and easier to write.
+    Arrow functions make the functional elements of JavaScript more appealing to the eye and easier to write.

     Take a look at how we would implement a filter without arrow functions: